 I had a pint of heavy cream left over from a Slovian nut roll I made for Three Kings Day.
 I really hate it when I have to throw expired goods away.
 Like the four pears that ended up in the trash because I kept putting off and putting off making something with them.
 Cream especially is not a cheap commodity.
 Ideally I should have made my favorite Gingered Pear Crisp.
 Golden spires of cinnamon crisp and gingered pears encircled by a mote of cream.
 The perfect excuse for a dinner party.
 Only there has been no time for a party and now my pears are a soupy mush.

 Friday night is movie night and therefore kids menu night as well.
 The choices are usually limited to…well, kids favorites.
 Little ones can be pretty finicky.
 Take my three year old for example.
 His diet mainly consists of cereal, yogurt, cheese, milk and few bites of dinner (a bribe he must eat in order to have a yogurt with his dinner).
-The other two will eat most anything especially anything alfredo.
+The other two will eat most authentic italian food especially anything alfredo.
 Now normally my alfredo is a generic knock off using milk and flour with a little parmesan.
 The best part is the spinach filled raviolis they devour by the fork load.
 Give them homemade mac and cheese and I have a war to deal with.

 Once again they surprise me.
 Only problem was I was not prepared.
 There was a time they liked shrimp.
 Then they did not.
 Now they do.
 My tip for Shrimp Alfredo is to make extra shrimp, just in case.

 1 pound linguine or fettuccine

 2-3 tablespoons unsalted butter

 2-4 cloves of garlic, smashed and left whole